 Keep outfits simple: this is a big one!
 Both both ladies and gentlemen: avoid logos, mascots, and lots of small patterns at ALL costs unless you’re on a school team and that’s part of your identity!
 Logos and mascots tend to take the focus off of your beautiful self, and small patterns can moire on camera.
 If you do go with patterns, which can look fabulous, make sure they’re simple, bold, and big.
 Text me a pic of anything you’re on the fence about so I can give you good input well before the shoot.

-Hire a professional for hair and makeup: I cannot stress this enough: hire a professional to do your hair and makeup.
+Hire a professional for hair and makeup: consider hiring a professional to do your hair and makeup.
 These images we’re taking are going to last a lifetime and become and family treasure throughout the decades.
 It’s important to do everything you can to make sure they come out as beautifully as possible!
 I have a fantastic list of hair and makeup professionals that I’ve worked with in the past, so if you need a recommendation, just ask.

 Manis & brows, something to think about: we’ll be doing a lot of poses with your hands and a lot of close-up facial shots.
 If you need a brow clean-up or some help to make your nails look fab, don’t shy away from having a professional work their magic on you before the session.
 Choosing a fun nail color can really add a pop of color to your images, so think of getting a mani as an extension of your outfits!